tahrijouteyamer/AirBnB_clone_v3/README.md

 ```

 ## Bugs
-No known bugs at this time.
+No other known bugs at this time.

 ## Authors
 Hassan Hassan - [Github](https://github.com/hass4all)